 Answer: If you move from one NLC state to another, you must apply for a license in the new NLC state when you establish your residency there.

 How do I obtain a Multistate license?

 Answer: If you have an active Delaware single state RN or LPN license, and claim Delaware as your primary state of residence, you may apply for Multistate licensure status.
-Complete the Application to Upgrade to Multistate Licensure form.
+Click HERE to begin the service request application in DELPROS.